iranianpep/botonomous/README.md

 ## Reporting security issues
 To report any security vulnerabilities, please drop us an email at ehsan.abb@gmail.com and please do not report it on GitHub.

-## Slack bots based on Slackbot!
+## Slack bots based on Botonomous!
-If you have created any awesome bot using Slackbot Framework let us know to list it here.
+If you have created any awesome bot using Botonomous let us know to list it here.

 ## Buy me a coffee / beer if you like!
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BXMKEZ23PX8K2)